 Individuals, companies, and foundations all make monetary donations.
 While most corporate and foundation donations come in the form of grants, individual donations can be made in a variety of ways and can vary in size.

 In-kind donations are contributions of products or services.
-They often come from individuals or companies who seek to help a nonprofit in a more tangible or specific way.
+For example, a restaurant might donate food or even full catering services to your event.
+These types of donations often come from individuals or companies who seek to help a nonprofit in a more tangible or specific way.

 Some examples of in-kind donations include: